KavishanSukumar/Design-Patterns/README.md

 - Singleton
 - Factory method pattern
+- Facade pattern
+- Adapter pattern
+- Composite Pattern
+- Proxy Pattern
 ## Implementation in Java

-After completing the course, I implemented the design patterns using Java.
+While completing the course, I implemented the design patterns using Java.
 The implementations are available in my repository.